Last updated on May 31st, 2018

 CBD has also the been the subject of extensive scientific research and is showing promising results as a potential treatment for a broad spectrum of health conditions including pain relief, epilepsy, neurodegenerative disease and even cancer.

 CBD can be extracted from the plant but can also be produced synthetically.
-Because it has no psychoactive ingredients, it’s completely legal in many countries to buy off the shelf, and is often classed as a health supplement.
+Because it has no psychoactive ingredients, in many countries it’s completely legal to buy off the shelf, and CBD oil is often classed as a health supplement.

-Hence, in recent years, because of its therapeutic properties, CBD has proliferated and become available in a number of delivery methods – in sprays, tinctures, and inhalers.
+Hence, in recent years, because of its therapeutic properties, CBD has proliferated and become available in a number of delivery methods.
+Nowadays you can buy CBD oil (often referred to as hemp oil) – in sprays, tinctures, and inhalers.

 CBD, insomnia and sleep disorders